abhimp/FLSDreal/README.md

 The FLSDReal player and live video emulator are compatible with python3.7 or above.
 The mininet system is compatible with python 2.7 as mininet is not available for python3.7.

 ## Live video emulator
 The FLSDReal player require a live video stream.
 As it is difficult to find a real video stream, we emulate real video stream using live video proxy.
 However, the emulator needs a DASHified video to emulate as live.
+One such emulated video can be found at `https://github.com/abhimp/DASHVideos`.
 The command to run the live video proxy is

     python3.7 liveVideo/proxyServer.py /path/to/mpd/file